-Your dentist and Dr. Kiven work together as a team to provide you with the best possible care.
+Your dentist and Drs.
+Rodriguez-Ortiz or Kiven work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
 Although a periodontist may see you periodically for maintenance therapy, you still need to see your general dentist as well.
 Appointments for specialist periodontal maintenance do not replace regular general dental checkups.
 If we detect tooth decay during a maintenance visit, you will be referred to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health (fillings etc.), while we focus on maintaining the foundation of your teeth/the periodontium

-To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Dr. Kiven recommends.
+To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Drs.
+Rodriguez-Ortiz or Kiven recommends.
 Protecting your periodontal health through preventive maintenance has great benefits for you.
 You will be able to chew with more comfort, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.

 Your commitment to maintenance therapy is your commitment to better oral health/keeping your teeth for aesthetics and function.